gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

   - The “Deming” Cycle (or "PDCA")

-    - Planning (Plan) define the objectives that a management system must achieve (4-7 of the folloeing list)
+    - Planning (Plan) define the objectives that a management system must achieve (4-7 of the following list)

     - Insurance (Do) trust that the requirements will always be met and then pursue them (8 of following list)
     - Check (Check) identify the performances which are different from those expected (9 of following list)